-- Discard an Affiliation.
+- Discard a Role.

 - Play a Go Up a Level or Ally.

-- Play a Trap.
+- Play a Curse.

-it any time. . .
-Well, as long as you are not in combat:
+At any time... well, as long as you are not in combat:

 - Trade an Item with another player (the other player may not be in combat, either). - Change which Items you have equipped. - Play a card that you have just received (some cards may be played even during combat; see above).